ayakashi-io/ayakashi-io.github.io/docs/guide/querying-with-domql.md

 The query will search the actual evaluated css properties of the element, so that means external, inline or styles in a `<style>` element can be matched.
-**Note 1**: Make sure to use the full name of the css property, so instead of `font`, use `font-size` and instead of `border` or `border-width`, use `border-bottom-width` etc.
+**Note**: Make sure to use the full name of the css property, so instead of `font`, use `font-size` and instead of `border` or `border-width`, use `border-bottom-width` etc.